-The most common reasons for use for Bipap devices are severe obstructive or central sleep apnea – both potentially dangerous sleep disorders.
+The most common reasons for use for Bipap machines are severe obstructive or central sleep apnea – both potentially dangerous sleep disorders.
 Your doctor will set inspiratory and expiratory pressures before you take your Bipap machine home.
 Some adjustments to your sleeping habits will change but you will get used to wearing a mask quickly.
 Side effects may happen to some people but the use of lip balm, skin cream and nasal sprays may help with any side effect that you experience.

 The set up of your Bipap machine: